NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 .. code::

-    # Name of the .tlt from which the model will be loaded.
+    # Name of the .  from which the model will be loaded.
-    restore_from: trained-model.tlt
+    restore_from: trained-model.

     # Test settings: dataset.
     data_dir: ???